feint-lang/feint/README.md

 - Implicit return of last evaluated expression (like Rust); this applies to *all* blocks/scopes
 - Custom types can implement operators by defining methods such as `+`
-- Only booleans, numbers, and `nil` can be used in boolean contexts by default; custom types can implement the `!!` operator
+- Only booleans and `nil` can be used in boolean contexts by default;
+  custom types can implement the `!!` operator

 ## Memory Management